-Kati Koerner, Hiltz Director of Education, Lincoln Center Theater; Courtney J. Boddie, Director of Education/School Engagement, The New Victory Theater; Jennifer DiBella, Director of Education, Roundabout Theater Company
+Kati Koerner, Hiltz Director of Education, Lincoln Center Theater; Courtney J. Boddie, Director of Education/School Engagement, The New Victory Theater; Paul Brewster, Director of Teaching & Learning, Roundabout Theatre Company

 This hands-on session for artists and program administrators will give participants a window into the teaching artist hiring processes of three major cultural institutions.
 Participants will take part in and evaluate sample audition activities and consider how best to showcase their teaching skills on an application or during an in-person audition.
 The session will also address the alignment of the teaching artist hiring process and institutional needs and values.